What is llms.txt?

 | Content | Rules and restrictions | Descriptions and context |

-| Standard | Official RFC standard | Community standard (2024) |
+| Standard | Official RFC standard | Community proposal (2024) |

 | Adoption | Almost every website | Still rare – growing |